Your freelancer did a great job. Seriously. They took your idea, turned it into something real, and helped you get paying customers. That matters.

 Don't fire your freelancer on Monday and hire a partner on Tuesday.
 That's a recipe for disaster.

 Step 1: Get a technical audit.
 Have someone senior look at your codebase and infrastructure.
-Understand where you actually stand.
+A scoped audit of a small SaaS runs $1,000 to $5,000 and tells you where you actually stand before you restructure anything.

 Step 2: Define what you need.
 Is it architecture decisions?
 Hands-on coding?
 Team building?
 The answer shapes who you look for.